colebrookson/good-enough-repository/docs/repo-structure.md

 ## Repo Structure

 Every repo should follow the same basic structure for consistency and ease of use - both by collaborators and others wishing to reproduce analyses.
-At the root of each repo should, at a minumum, be the following:
+While repositories need to be tailored for their specific uses by different parties, at the root of each repo should be the following:

 * Informative `README.md` file
 * A `__main__.R` file